-Pain on the scalp
+• Prevention of pain on the scalp

 Neofollics scalp therapy line

-Painful symptoms on the scalp
+Painful scalp symptoms

 Psoriasis example